What is a GPS Simulator, and why should I use it?

-What types of GPS simulators are available? (click to open)
+What types of simulator are available to me?

-GPS Engine SimulatorsGPS engine simulators are the most basic option, and generate the same output as a GPS/ GLONASS engine, normally in the form of a serial NMEA type message.
+GNSS engine simulators are the most basic option, and generate the same output as a GPS/GNSS engine, normally in the form of a serial NMEA type message.
 To use this kind of simulator, the GNSS engine is removed completely from the target system and the signals are injected into the rest of the circuit.
 These are used mainly by system integrators who are not interested in the performance of the GNSS engine itself.
 These simulators are generally software, and output data on a serial port.

 This leaves developers with a quandary: live testing can be impractical, time consuming, and consequently expensive; whilst a GPS simulator is also expensive and may not actually provide the kind of fully realistic signal required.